dodancs/squid-log-analyzer/README.md

 - `--mfip`: the <u>most frequent</u> client IP address and its count
 - `--lfip`: the <u>least frequent</u> client IP address and its count
-- `--eps`: average count of events per second
+- `--eps`: the total count of events and the average number of events per second
 - `--bytes`: number of bytes transferred in the HTTP response body, headers and the total sum of both.
   - When `--exclude-header-sizes` is used, only the body size and total number of bytes will be returned